 Life Expectancy: With increasing life expectancy, your retirement savings may need to last longer than you initially anticipated.

-Healthcare Costs: Healthcare costs tend to rise as you age, and unexpected medical expenses can significantly impact your retirement budget.
+Healthcare Costs: This type of cost tends to rise as you age, and unexpected medical expenses can significantly impact your annual budget.

-Investment Growth: The returns on your investments can affect the sustainability of your retirement income.
+Investment Returns: The returns on your investments can affect the sustainability of your retirement income.
 It’s crucial to have a diversified investment portfolio to mitigate risks.

-Taxation: Income tax and other taxes can reduce your retirement income.
+Taxation: Income tax and other taxes can reduce your pension income.
 Understanding the tax implications of your retirement savings and withdrawals is essential for effective planning.

 Importance of Retirement Savings

 Retirement savings are essential to ensure a comfortable retirement.
-A general rule of thumb is to save at least 10% to 15% of your income towards retirement.
-However, this can vary depending on individual circumstances, such as age, income, and desired retirement lifestyle.
+A general rule of thumb is to save at least 10% to 15% of your income towards a pension.
+However, this can vary depending on your circumstances, such as age, income, and desired retirement lifestyle.
 Starting early and contributing regularly to your retirement savings can help you build a substantial pension pot over time, providing you with the financial security you need in your golden years.

 How can I reach a pension pot of £1million?